bartoszlenar/Validot/docs/DOCUMENTATION.md

 // All members must be present
 ```

-- `ToString` has also a version that accepts single parameter; `translationName`.
-Use to to retrieve the same content, but translated using the dictionary of the given name.
+- `ToString` also has a version that accepts a single parameter; `translationName`.
+Use to retrieve the same content, but translated using the dictionary of the given name.
-  - `translationName` needs to be listed in [TranslationNames](#translationnames), otherwise you can expect exception.
+  - `translationName` needs to be listed in [TranslationNames](#translationnames).
+Otherwise, you can expect an exception.

 ``` csharp
 Specification<PublisherModel> specification = s => s